C043/c043/README.md

-## 👋 Hi there!
-I'm Mario 🤖
+## Hi, I'm Mario 🤖

-**I'm a passionate programmer who loves crafting digital solutions.** 💻
+**I have a strong passion for programming, I take joy in building software that adds value to the user's life.** 💻

-I'm always amazed by the power of code to create anything from scratch. 💡 It's incredibly satisfying to see a project come together, from the initial concept to the final product.
+The power of code always fascinated me.
+You can create anything from scratch!
+It's incredibly satisfying to see a project come together, from the initial concept to the final product.

 **Let's build something awesome together! 🚀**

-* Currently working on [PowerUp](https://powerup-v6y4.onrender.com) and my portfolio
+* Currently working on my portfolio and my blog
 * I'm currently learning [Motion]("https://motion.dev") and [Tailwind]("https://tailwindcss.com")

 Projects: